Patrickscott999/BreadBasket-Analysis/README.md

 # Bread Basket Analysis - Association Rule Mining

 A Streamlit application for analyzing retail transaction data using the Apriori algorithm for association rule mining.
+Bare in mind that you're going have to upload the braed basket cvs from this repo for everything to work!

 ## Features